It can be devastating when a loved one dies, so the last thing you want to think about is finalising a deceased estate.

-In the event that you pass away and there isn’t a will in place stipulating that your share in the property will go to your children, your stake will go to your current partner.
+If you pass away and there isn’t a will in place stipulating that your share in the property will go to your children, your stake will go to your current partner.

-It’s not pretty but it can happen.
+It’s not pretty, but it can happen.

 That’s why it’s essential you and your partner discuss estate planning with a solicitor before buying a property so you can then decide on what type of ownership works best for you.

-If you’re in a second marriage and have children from your first relationship, you can change your ownership in your property to tenants in common at any time with the help of a solicitor, bearing in mind that you will need the consent of your joint tenant partner to do so.
+If you’re in a second marriage and have children from your first relationship, you can change your ownership of your property to tenants in common at any time with the help of a solicitor, bearing in mind that you will need the consent of your joint tenant partner to do so.

-If you’re the sole owner of a property when you pass away, sale proceeds of your property will go to whomever you specify in your will net of any existing debt or tax liabilities that needs to first be settled, including the mortgage.
+If you’re the sole owner of a property when you pass away, the sale proceeds of your property will go to whomever you specify in your will net of any existing debt or tax liabilities that needs to first be settled, including the mortgage.

 What if there is a will in place?